MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-save-to-power-bi-service.md

     ![Select Dedicated capacity](media/paginated-reports-save-to-power-bi-service/power-bi-paginated-edit-workspace-dialog.png)

    You may not be able to change it.
-If not, then contact your Power BI Premium admin to give you permissions to add your workspace to a Premium capacity.
+If not, then contact your Power BI Premium capacity admin to give you assignment rights to add your workspace to a Premium capacity.

 ## Upload a paginated report to the Power BI service